 (1) 'a maximum of 6 race days within any 3 month period' - This is not clear.
 Is that 3 month period rolling or based on the quarterly calendar year, as previously referenced - ie. January-March, April-June, July-September, October-December?
+Clearly most damage is done to local residents' quality of life during the summer months.

-Given the maximum number of racing/practising days allowed a year is 20 days, wouldn't 5 days (not 6) per quarter/3 month period be more sensible and protective of residential amenity?
+In any event, given the maximum number of racing/practising days allowed a year is 20 days, wouldn't 5 days (not 6) per quarter/3 month period be more sensible and protective of residential amenity?
 And that's what we suggested - see Appendix I.